How Can I Speed Up Muscle Recovery?

 Muscle recovery quadriceps foam rolling exercise during physiotherapy-guided recovery session after training

 Muscle recovery often improves with sensible loading, quality sleep, hydration, and the right recovery strategy for your symptoms.
 For many people, practical options include recovery massage, compression, and gentle movement.
-If you are unsure whether your soreness is normal or linked to injury, start with our guides to common muscle injuries and muscle injury FAQs and products.
+If you are unsure whether your soreness is normal or linked to injury, start with our guides to common muscle injuries and muscle pain and injury.

 While many recovery methods are marketed heavily, only some have reasonable scientific support.
-The best option often depends on whether you are dealing with delayed onset muscle soreness, post-game fatigue, or a true muscle strain.
+The best option often depends on whether you are dealing with delayed onset muscle soreness (DOMS), post-game fatigue, or a true muscle strain.

 • Sleep is one of the most important recovery tools.